Home » Koh Mak

 Thai

 For Thai food, Ao Kao has plenty of choices along the strip behind the beach, with the best of them, Kon Ginsen.
-Look out too for Food Garden, Nuchzabmachs, Chill Cafe, Tables Tales, Blue, Clay Pot and the tiny Pimjai.
+Look out too for Food Garden, Nuchzabmachs, Chill Cafe, Tables Tales, Blue House, Clay Pot and the tiny Pimjai.

-You can find cheap and cheerful diners for one dish meals along the Ao Nid road down to the pier – Peaw, Mong and Jam, Om and Dum Noodle or on the connecting road between Makathanee and Good Times ResortKrua Khun Mam Seafood.
+You can find cheap and cheerful diners for one dish meals along the Ao Nid road down to the pier – Peaw, Homehug (Mong and Jam), Om and Dum Noodle or on the connecting road between Makathanee and Good Times ResortKrua Khun Mam Seafood.
 There’s also a few no-frills restaurants which have appeared in the last year on the north coast road (near to The Mak), all good for grabbing a quick bite whilst out and about exploring.

 Koh Mak Seafood in Ao Nid is the island’s premier seafood restaurant, with tables out over the water and a few very interesting local choices among the usual fare.